yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Run with RUST_BACKTRACE=1 environment variable to display it.
 Run with RUST_BACKTRACE=full to include source snippets.</font></pre>

+Notes: If you're not familiar with tracing is this extremely cool backtrace-like type of tracing spans.

+Next slide: then after that we have a suggestion section

 ---

 <pre class=term><font color="#333333"><b>❯</b> cargo run --example usage